 Fingerplays are an integral piece of early literacy.
 Plus, they are fun and silly, and kids really do love them, which makes them a simple way to support your child’s future reading success.

 Hearing and reciting fingerplays helps children to recognize rhyme and rhythm in language as well as introducing new vocabulary.
 For example, in “There Was a Little Turtle,” minnow might be a new word for your child.

 There Was a Little Turtle

-There was a little turtle, (make a small circle w/hand)
+There was a little turtle, (make a small circle with one hand)

-He lived in a box, (make box w/hand)
+He lived in a box, (make box with both hands)

 He swam in a puddle (wiggle hands)